-- 3. Portfolio: Each student must complete a portfolio as part of their degree requirements.
-Include at least one document from each class taken.
-When selecting appropriate documents, consider the English Graduate Program's stated mission and goals.
-Complete information on Portfolio Requirement is available in the Master of Arts in English Student Handbook. - 4.
-Thesis: A thesis focusing on professional writing or creative writing is required.
-Specific requirements for the thesis proposal, format, and defense are outlined in the Master of Arts in English Student Handbook.
+- 3. Thesis: A thesis focusing on a professional writing (or another relevant topic) or a creative writing project is required.
+Specific requirements for the thesis or project proposal, format, and defense are outlined in the Master of Arts in English Student Handbook, which may be accessed online at My Mount Mary by joining the English Department group.
 Students typically complete the thesis during their last semester when they are enrolled in EPW 750: Thesis, Defense and Portfolio Seminar.
-Students requiring an additional semester to complete their thesis will enroll in EPW 751: Thesis Supervision. - 5.
-Program must be completed within seven (7) years of formal admission to the program. - 6.
+Students requiring an additional semester to complete their thesis will enroll in EPW 751: Thesis Supervision. - 4.
+Program must be completed within seven (7) years of formal admission to the program. - 5.
 Application for Graduation must be filed with the Program Director and the Registrar by the date established by the Registrar.